nex3/nex3.github.io/drafts/a-sociable-web.md

 be immeasurably different if I'd never created a Twitter account, and most of that difference would be the connections I would have never established with people who are now beloved friends.
-But despite all that, I don't think social media is actually very successful at making it possible to meat people.
+But despite all that, I don't think social media is actually very successful at making it possible to meet people.

 There were *specific historical contexts* in which it worked well, to be sure.
 The little slice of queer Twitter I was part of in the mid-10s, after the most